-As much as I enjoyed the laughing and jokes, I won’t forget the feeling I had when my wife wisely suggested that I should shave off my hair before it fell out.
-Baldness is something we associate with the old and I still felt young, but it’s a part of the journey many cancer patients undertake, so off it came.
+As much as I enjoyed the laughter and jokes, I won’t forget my feeling when my wife wisely suggested that I shave off my hair before it fell out.
+Baldness is something we associate with the old, and I still felt young, but it’s part of the journey many cancer patients undertake, so off it came.

 After a few months, I lost weight, felt depressed, and became anxious more often.
 When I looked in the mirror I saw a sick person.
 It finally started to become clear, this wasn’t a game, choosing to live might not be enough, I could die.
 My kids would lose their father, my wife would be widowed.
 Self-sufficiency and determination would not be enough, I had to learn to trust other people and accept their help, not because I was sick or weak, but because together we are stronger.

 I also developed a habit: collecting small daily wins.